Campobello Island: Owens' era

+From 1827-1835, "the history of the island is almost a blank...an agent was placed in charge of the island but it was not profitably managed.".
 In 1835, the illegitimate son of Captain Owen, Vice-Admiral William Fitzwilliam Owen, became sole proprietor of the island and took great interest in his advanced years in building the island community but struggled with an "addiction" to local women.
+He formed the Campobello Mill and Manufacturing Company to further development.

 In 1866, a band of more than 700 members of the Fenian Brotherhood arrived at the Maine shore opposite the island with the intention of seizing Campobello but were dispersed by British warships from Halifax.

 British naval officer John James Robinson became owner of the island in 1857 by virtue of having married Owen's daughter.
-In 1881, it was sold to a group of American businessmen, including James Roosevelt.
-In the 1880s, the island was developed as a resort summer colony for wealthy Canadians and Americans, as was nearby St. Andrews, New Brunswick and Bar Harbor, Maine.
-A luxurious resort hotel and many grand estates were built.
-From 1883, the Roosevelt family famously made Campobello Island their summer home.

-By the mid-1800s, Campobello Island had a population in excess of 1,000, which grew to 1,230 by 1910.